Qubik65536/resume/resume.typ

 - Built and maintained the website used for hosting contents.
 - Created and maintained the content contribution guideline and other work procedures.
 - Communicated with high-quality FLOSS-related article authors and publishers to get translation permissions.
-- Led the translation team to ensure the quality of translated texts and establish a positive community environment.
 - Translated articles from English to Chinese.
 - Proofread other contributors' articles and translations.